 West Cornwall · TR20

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Praa Sands, that work is shaped by the place itself — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward 1950s and 1960s coastal bungalows and wooden cabins and chalets.
+Praa Sands sits in West Cornwall, and that geography ends up in the drawings — Praa Sands is a south-coast surf beach village backed by dunes and low cliffs, mostly mid-twentieth-century holiday and family housing in the parishes of Breage and Germoe, with a building stock that leans toward converted barns inland and wooden cabins and chalets.

 Our process